RunestoneInteractive/httlads/_sources/Statistics/cs2_calculating_a_correlation_matrix.rst

    c.
 The aptly named ``INDEX`` function is what allows us to do this by writing one clever function and then copying and pasting it to fill out our matrix.

+2. You have been successful if you end up with a matrix where the diagonal is 1.

-2. It may take a bit of experimentation to get the indexes and the $ notation correct but you will eventually end up with a matrix where the diagonal is 1.
+2. (OLD)It may take a bit of experimentation to get the indexes and the $ notation correct but you will eventually end up with a matrix where the diagonal is 1.
 This is a good indicator that you have things right. `This link <https://www.youtube.com/watch?v=uc55cnr8A14>`_ may also be useful for getting this right.

+3. You can make a heatmap using conditional formatting once you have the numbers.
+You can play around with conditional formatting rules. e.g.
+Change the background color of the cells.

-3. Once you have the numbers, we can make a rough heat map by using conditional formatting.
+3. (OLD) Once you have the numbers, we can make a rough heat map by using conditional formatting.
 Using some conditional formatting rules, we can change the foreground and background color of the cells.
 Let’s start by adding a rule that says if the correlation is between 0.75 and 1.0, then color the background green.

 4. You can add other rules to cover different ranges, but you will immediately see which cells we might want to focus on the most.